klingo/ESO-LibShifterBox/README.md

 ```

 #### ShifterBox:AddEntryToLeftList
 Adds one additional entry into the left listBox.
-If the key already exists the entry will not be added; unless if `replace` is set to `true`, then the entry with the same key in **either** listBox will be replaced.
+If the key already exists in either listBox, the entry will not be added; unless if `replace` is set to `true`, then the entry with the same key in **either** listBox will be replaced.
 \
 Optionally a `categoryId` can be provided to assign the entry to a specific category.
 These then can be shown/hidden with `ShowCategory(categoryId)` and `HideCategory(categoryId)`.
 If not provided, the default categoryId is used (`LibShifterBox.DEFAULT_CATEGORY`)
 ```lua